 Market segmentation gives you a deeper and clearer understanding of what you need to focus on and what you should avoid, and why.

-For example, there’s no point in offering the biggest, most chocolate-y cake to your audience if the segment that you’re targeting consists of individuals who are lactose-intolerant or opt for a vegan diet.
-This would not be favorable for your brand.Market segmentation alleviates potential blunders like these by meticulously analyzing data which lets you know the preferences of your audience.
+For example, there’s no point in offering the biggest, most chocolate-y cake to your audience if the segment that you’re targeting consists of individuals who are lactose-intolerant or opt for a vegan or dairy-free diet.
+This would not be favourable for your brand.Market segmentation alleviates potential blunders like these by meticulously analysing data which lets you know the preferences of your audience.
 This means that you can focus all of your efforts on aspects of your product, service or content that you know will be well received by this audience.
 I mean, you might even be rewarded with the sought-after position of Thought Leader in your industry, if they really love your stuff!

 When it comes down to it, a brand without focus is essentially lost.
 So in order to find yourself, so to speak, and flourish in your industry, you need market segmentation.